Cosmetic Dentistry

 Veneers: The Hollywood Smile in Thin Layers

-Veneers are thin, tooth-colored shells, usually made of porcelain or composite resin, that are custom-made to cover the front surface of your teeth.
+Veneers are usually made of porcelain or composite resin, that are custom-made to cover the front surface of your teeth.
 You’ve probably heard celebs swear by them.
-And yes, veneers look amazing when done right—white, even, flawless.
+And yes, porcelain veneers look amazing when done right—white with opalescent quality, even, flawless.
 But fast?
 That’s another story.

-Getting veneers typically involves a few dental visits.
-Your cosmetic dentist starts by prepping the tooth, removing a small amount of tooth enamel, and taking an impression to send to a dental laboratory.
-While you wait for your permanent veneers, you’ll usually wear temporary veneers that protect your tooth and give you a preview of your new look.
+Getting porcelain veneers typically involves two or more dental visits.
+Your cosmetic dentist starts by prepping the tooth, removing a small amount of tooth enamel, and taking conventional or digital impression to send to a dental laboratory.
+While you wait for your permanent veneers, you’ll usually be given to wear temporary veneers that protect your underlying tooth structures.

-Once the porcelain veneers are ready, they’re bonded to your teeth using a strong dental adhesive.
+Once the porcelain veneers are ready, they’re bonded to your teeth using dental adhesives.
 It’s a dental procedure that takes precision, skill, and just a little bit of patience.
-Veneers are custom-made to match the color of your natural teeth, but they can also be used to brighten your smile if you’re looking for a full makeover.
-And while veneers are more expensive, they often last 10-15 years with regular dental visits and proper care.
+Veneers are custom-made to match the color of your natural teeth, but they can also be used to brighten and enhance your smile if you’re looking for a full makeover.
+And while veneers are more expensive, they often last 10–15 years with regular dental visits and proper care.

 Bond: The Quick Fix That Packs a Punch